pietromandracci/gnuplot_manager/README.rst

 A plot can be exported to a file in various formats using the *plot_print()* function.
-The first argument passed must be the *_PlotWindow* instance of the plot you want to export, followed
+The first argument passed must be the *_PlotWindow* instance of the plot you want to export, followed by the following optional arguments:

+- the terminal used to create the image;
+- the directory in which file must be saved (default is the CWD);
+- the filename;
-by: the terminal used to create the image, the filename, and an optional string with additional options to pass to gnuplot.
+- an optional string with additional options to pass to gnuplot.

+Example:

 >>> myplot = gm.new_plot()
 >>> gm.plot_function(myplot, 'cos(x)')
 (0,'Ok')
->>> gm.plot_print(myplot, terminal='png', filename='cosx.png', options='background \"#c0c000\"')
+>>> gm.plot_print(myplot, terminal='png', dirname='images', filename='cosx.png', options='background \"#c0c000\"')
 (0, 'Ok')

-The file *cosx.png* is created in the current working directory, with the following image:
+The file *cosx.png* is saved in the *images* directory, which is created in the current working directory if it doesn't exist yet, with the following image:

 .. image:: https://raw.githubusercontent.com/pietromandracci/gnuplot_manager/master/images/cosx.png